 Insurance Card or Other Proof of Coverage

 This card or other document serves as proof of your insurance coverage.
 Some plans issue wallet-sized cards, while others provide the same information in another format.
+Some carriers provide an app that you can download on your cellphone to access your ID card.
 Either way, you should bring your proof of insurance the first time you visit a doctor, pharmacy, hospital, or other provider.

 Look for some if not all of the following information:

 - Your Name (Member Name) and Date of Birth

 - Your Member Number — used to identify you for billing purposes.
 If your spouse or children are on your plan, their member numbers may be the same or similar to your own.

 - Group Number — identifies the specific benefits of your plan.